CosmicMind/Graph/README.md

 		// get our User Entity created in the ListViewController.swift file let user: GKEntity? = graph.search(Entity: "User").last;

-		// add the user as the Subject of the Action action.addSubject(user)
+		// add the user as a Subject for the Action action.addSubject(user)

 		// lets create a User Entity that will be used throughout the app.